moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 [Monero](https://getmonero.org/) on a 32-bit Linux system.
 Monero works best with 64-bit operating systems.
 Also some people may not
 not want to use Denian, and would like to use something else, such as Ubuntu 15.10.
-In fact, for use in a VirtualBox, Xubuntu is be better because Xfce is much lighter than Unity.
+In fact, for use in a VirtualBox, Xubuntu is better because Xfce is much lighter than Unity.

 This example shows how to set-up Xubuntu 15.10 x64 in a VirtualBox so that its internet traffic goes through Whonix Tor gateway.